 Prior to registering for a re-certification course participants must have a current, nationally approved award.

-What Other Courses Are Available in Surrey?
+What Other Courses Are Available in First Aid Classes in Surrey?

 Participants may also register for the following programs in Surrey